Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-82-moving-forward.md

 "What?
 Oh.
 Yeah, uh... big guy over there?
 That’s Righteous.
 He’s our biggest, by a longshot."

-"…Okay.
+"...Okay.
 Don’t pick a fight with any of you, got it."

 Gonzo laughed with a little embarrassment.
 "We’re big boys!
 Anyway, uh, I swear we’re just normal guys under the huge, so...
 I was wunnering if you two wanted to tag along?
-I gotta run a couple small errands and I’d be happy to show you around…"
+I gotta run a couple small errands and I’d be happy to show you around..."

 Dyer was still feeling a little *lost* with the whole thing of suddenly being catapulted back into the world of normal shit - well, maybe ‘normal’ was the wrong word, given their new freakshow friend.
 He nodded dumbly, not knowing what else to do.